How to Be a Better Mom to Your Toddler

 Of course, you could ask your friends, but their parenting style is guaranteed to be different than yours, not to mention the fact that their kid is likely very different from yours.

-Or, you can start to look at yourself and see how YOU can change yourself to be a better parent to your toddler.
+Or, you can start to look at yourself and see how YOU can change yourself and figure out how to be a good mom to a toddler.